pakoito/RxPaper2/README.md

 RxPaper allows access to Paper, which is a NoSQL data storage for Android that allows you to save arbitrary objects in system files called Books.
 Serialization and deserialization is done using efficient [Kryo](https://github.com/EsotericSoftware/kryo).

 The Paper/Kryo combination supports some partial data structure changes.
-Chech [Paper's README](https://github.com/pilgr/Paper#handle-data-structure-changes) for more information.
+Check [Paper's README](https://github.com/pilgr/Paper#handle-data-structure-changes) for more information.

 ##Usage